microchip-pic-avr-examples/avr16eb32-getting-started-with-tcf-mplab-bare-metal/NCO-Pulse-Length-Demo/readme.md

 ## Summary

-This example depicted how to create a project in bare-metal using the TCF peripheral of ARVR16EB32.
+This example shows how to create a project in bare-metal using the TCF peripheral of ARVR16EB32.
 The TCF was configured to generate two PWM output signals on the default TCF output pins.
-The pulse length varies between 1 clock-cycle and 128 clock-cylces.The measured output confirms the expected result.
+The pulse length varies between 1 clock cycle and 128 clock cylces.The measured output confirms the expected result.